-Over the past 12 months, the Tower Board has focused on creating a sustainable structure to enable Tower to accelerate its transformation and confidently invest in its future, while also mitigating the fundamental uncertainty relating to the legacy of the Canterbury earthquakes.
+The Board's focus over the past 12 months has been on creating a suitable and sustainable structure to enable Tower to confidently invest in its future - while also mitigating the fundamental uncertainty relating to the legacy of the Canterbury earthquakes.
+This platform is now in place.